 To provide information about what URI requires from its Board.
 All members are expected

-to commit to the required time; participate in meetings, conference calls, etc.
+to commit to the required time; participate in meetings, Zoom and conference calls, etc.

-Board appointments will be for three years with option of one-year renewals based on a self and Board evaluation.
+Board appointments will be for one year with option of one-year renewals based on a self and Board evaluation.
 For the present, the term of office will remain flexible.

-Current schedule: Face-to-face General Board and subcommittee Meetings quarterly (time length: about 2 hours); Each trustee is expected to participate on at least two subcommittees.
+Current schedule: Due to COVID-19 Protocols, Face-to-face meetings have been reduced to Zoom and teleconference call.
+Usual protocols would normally require face-to-face General Board and subcommittee Meetings quarterly (time length: about 2 hours); Each trustee is expected to participate on at least one subcommittees.

 Board members can identify prospective Board members or individuals may nominate themselves.
 In either case, all prospective Board members are required to complete the Application.